pcapriotti/optparse-applicative/README.md

 The parser is built using an [applicative] style starting from a set of basic combinators.
-In this example, hello is defined as an option with a `String` argument, while quiet is a boolean flag (called a switch) and enthusiasm gets parsed as an `Int` with help of the `Read` type class.
+In this example, hello is defined as an option with a `String` argument, while quiet is a Boolean flag (called a switch) and enthusiasm gets parsed as an `Int` with help of the `Read` type class.